English | Български

 Where am I? > Home > Research & collections > Staff

-Professor Dr Nikolai Spassov, director of the National Museum of Natural History, Sofia.
+Professor Dr Nikolai Spassov.
 Photo: (c) N. Spassov

-Professor Dr Nikolai Spassov, director of the National Museum of Natural History, Sofia.
+Professor Dr Nikolai Spassov.
 Photo: (c) N. Spassov

 Nikolai Spassov